mirceaulinic/mirceaulinic.github.io/_posts/2018-04-04-salt-docker-proxy.md

 -------------------------

 It is a good practice to ensure that there is no version mismatch between the Master and the Minions connected.
-So I built an image which you can just use and spawn a new container.
+So I built an image which you can use and start a container for the Salt Master.
 The image is available at [mirceaulinic/salt-master](https://hub.docker.com/r/mirceaulinic/salt-master/) and can be used straight away: